Package 'PEcAn.DB'

 Details

-'pft' should be a list containing at least 'name' and 'outdir', and optionally 'posteriorid' and 'constants'.
-BEWARE: All existing files in 'outir' will be deleted!
+pft should be a list containing at least name and outdir, and optionally posteriorid and constants.

 Value